The Parable of the Good Neighbor

 25 On one occasion an expert in the law stood up to test Jesus.
 “Teacher,” he asked, “what must I do to inherit eternal life?”
 26 “What is written in the Law?” he replied.
 “How do you read it?”
 27 He answered, “‘Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind’; and, ‘Love your neighbor as yourself.’”
 28 “You have answered correctly,” Jesus replied.
 “Do this and you will live.”
 29 But he wanted to justify himself, so he asked Jesus, “And who is my neighbor?”

 I have always believed the message Jesus was trying to get across is that everyone is our neighbor, not just those with whom we live beside, look like and agree with.
 Unfortunately not everyone seems to agree with me.
 A 2016 poll by Public Religion Research Institute shows that 53 percent of white evangelical Protestants believe immigrants weaken America.
 The current attitude against immigrants and others considered to be outsiders is troubling.
-In this article however I would like to explore an aspect of the parable that is often overlooked; the shame factor.
+According to Christianity Today Bible the Bible influences Only 1 in 10 Evangelicals on Immigration Reform.
+The parable of the good Samaritan is even more relevant today.

 And who is my neighbor?